codefresh-io/cf-errors/README.md

 ```

 <a name="cause" />
-## Extending an already existing error with a previous error
+## Extending with a previous error
 ```javascript
 var extendedError = new CFError({
     message: `extended error message`,